MatteuSan/sentro/docs/api/throw.md

 ...
 ```

-## `throw-warn()` function
+## `throw-warn()` function and mixin

-Checks if a breakpoint is a valid breakpoint or not.
-Must be used within a valid SCSS conditional statement.
+Throws a warning.
+Must be used within a valid SCSS conditional statement or a valid selector.

-**NOTE: It does not throw and error when the value is asserted as false, you need to make the error yourself.**

 ### Syntax